 HomeAdvisor is spending $100 million to convince homeowners to rely on its platform above referrals from friends and family.
 That should tell you something about where the market is going.

-In its new campaign, dubbed “Just Ask HomeAdvisor,” the message is simple: Your friends and family can’t give you the same assurances as HomeAdvisor can.
+In its new campaign, dubbed “Just Ask HomeAdvisor,” the message is simple: Your friends and family can’t give you the same assurances HomeAdvisor can.

 Through a series of nationally airing vignettes that play off neighborly moments, HomeAdvisor illustrates the shortcomings of personal referrals.